 When using Samba, make sure to do the following:

 Mount the NSS volume as case insensitive by using the Long name space.

 Specify Case Sensitive=No when exporting Samba shares for NSS volumes with case insensitive name spaces.

 Edit the /etc/samba/smb.conf file to set the Case Sensitive parameter to No.

-This improves performance for your NSS volumes, especially those with larger directories.
+This improves performance for your NSS volumes on Linux, especially those with larger directories.